Things to do when its HOT in the Wide Bay

-In anticipation of the roasting we’re expecting this weekend we’ve put together this list of tips to beat the heat which includes 20 things to do when its hot with your family.
+In anticipation of the roasting we’re expecting in the Summer months we’ve put together this list of tips to beat the heat.

 - Grab some water pistols or super soakers and play a game of tiggy.
 Turn the sprinkler on and go for it.
 If little ones have trouble with water pistols, spray bottles work just as well.